rhaiscript/book/src/engine/optimize/index.md

 Constants Propagation
 --------------------

-[Constants] propagation is used to remove dead code:
+[Constants] propagation is used to remove dead code.

 ```rust no_run
 const ABC = true;